Skip to main content

 "User always wants reports in PDF format"

-• Stores facts, preferences, and general knowledge learned over time
+• Stores durable facts, preferences, and learned knowledge that are true in general

-• extracted and consolidated from episodic traces into persistent rules.
+• extracted and consolidated from episodic traces into atomic, deduplicated entries.

 Procedural Memory